California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 They feed on small birds, small mammals, and lizards.

-They are also nocturnal, as they mostly reside under large rocks and logs during the day and come out at night.
+They are also nocturnal, mostly residing under large rocks and logs during the day and coming out at night.

 6. Rosy Boa